There are many types of security cameras available today, most of which can read license plates.

 If you are not going for a traditional license plate recognition camera (LPR), we recommend Lorex Smart 4K UHD Active Deterrence Indoor/Outdoor Security System as the best security camera for license plate recognition at night.

-With an Ultra HD resolution, night vision, two-way audio, and smart motion detection, this device can capture plate numbers even at night.
+This device can capture plate numbers even at night with an Ultra HD resolution, night vision, two-way audio, and smart motion detection.